-Selecting the Right Sewing Machine for Quiltmaking
+the Right Sewing Machine for Quiltmaking

-Are you in the market for a new sewing
+Are you in the market for a new

 machine?
 If you are interested in quilting, crafting, or dressmaking,

 this list will help you make the investment a wise one.
-A cheap
+A

 sewing machine will only frustrate and discourage you, so buy the best

-machine you can afford.
-If you have a limited budget, it is usually worthwhile to seek
+you have a limited budget, it is usually worthwhile to seek

-out a local sewing machine dealer with a good reputation and ask
+out a local sewing machine dealer with a good reputation and ask about

-the machine.
-He will be able to service what he sells and provide accessories and a manual.
+use the machine.
+He will be able to service what he sells and provide

 The list here is specifically focused on quiltmaking.
 In a